BSMediaGroup/StreamSuites/README.md

   for dashboard telemetry.
 - **Public export readiness**: read-only snapshot builders for public clips and polls galleries are available under `shared/public_exports/` with a static export root at `exports/public/` for future publishing.
+Tallies are prepared as a distinct schema for future read-only snapshots without sharing poll logic or storage.

 ---